JosephEoff/josepheoff.github.io/_posts/2020-10-10-fixwhatisntbroke.md

 Since I do a lot of audio stuff with the sound card from my PC, I thought it would be a good idea to install a sort of "audio outlet" on my workbench.
 I get tired of crawling under the workbench to connect stuff.
 I can't count how many times I've bumped my head doing that.

 Rather than build one, I decided to buy one.
-There are commercially available outlet kind of things intended be installed in the surface of desks.
+There are commercially available outlet kind of things intended to be installed in the surface of a desk.
 They have extensions for line-out and microphone-in as well as a couple or three USB ports.

 |Audio outlet|
 |--------------------------------------------------|